Skip to Content

 I also worked closely with programmers to implement the enemy behavior for the game, using Unreal Engine 5’s Behavior Tree system.
 I worked with the primary AI programmer, Jeffrey, in pair programming sessions in person to implement behavior nodes for the tree and fix any bugs that might come up with the gameplay abilities the player has.
 When we had to access the project on seperate computers, we utilized SVN version control’s locking system to ensure that merge conflicts wouldn’t occur with the binary file system that Unreal utilizes.

-And example of an enemy behavior tree system in UE5.
+An example of an enemy behavior tree in UE5.

 I collaborated with artists and programmers to help create visual effects and UI elements that were cohesive with the rest of the art style for the game.
 When we weren’t meeting in person for artistic discussions and feedback for our work, we would utilize Mattermost to get feedback on the work that was done over each work session.
 We also utilized SVN when artists were in engine, so we wouldn’t run into disruptive merge conflicts.